boyney123/complexity-is-the-gotcha-of-event-driven-architecture/README.md

 I am currently working on v2 with many more features, new framework, support for 1000s of events and much more.

-EventCatalog v2 also comes with enterprise features and support.
-If this is something you are interested in [please get in contact](https://www.linkedin.com/in/david-boyne/), I would love to understand your problems and how EventCatalog may be able to help.
+### Enterprise support

+EventCatalog will support some core enterprise features soon.
+If you want to understand enterprise support with EventCatalog [please get in contact](https://www.linkedin.com/in/david-boyne/).

 ![image](https://github.com/boyney123/complexity-is-the-gotcha-of-event-driven-architecture/assets/3268013/b4c747a3-0d79-4b8e-be69-b09c04c30723)